 To assist starting at low temperatures, diesel engines are equipped with a glow plug preheating system.
 The preheating time depends on the coolant temperature and the outside temperature.
-Start the engine as soon as the glow plug indicator light or goes out.
+Start the engine as soon as the glow plug indicator light on goes out.

-When the engine is warm or at outside temperatures above +8 °C the glow plug indicator lamp will only light up for about one second.
+When the engine is warm or at outside temperatures above +8 °C, the glow plug indicator light will only come on for about one second.
 This means that the engine can be started immediately.